elasticsearchssl/easyssl/README.md

 # easyssl
-An elasticsearch plugin adding ssl to both http(client-to-cluster) and transport(node-to-node) with 6 simple java files.
+An elasticsearch plugin adding ssl to both http(client-to-cluster) and transport(node-to-node) with several simple java files.